SuperDJ/SMaterial/README.md

 	npm i -D smaterial

-In order to use the source files for sass you use:
+In order to use the source files for sass you case use one of the following:

+	@import '~smaterial/src/sass/material-light'
+	@import '~smaterial/src/sass/material-dark'
-	@import '~smaterial/src/sass/material'
+	@import '~smaterial/src/sass/index'

+If `index` and `material-light` are basically the same.
+However `material-dark` will result in a dark theme.
+The dark theme can also be achieved by importing `index` and override the variable `$theme: dark`

 and for js: